5 Ways to Tell if Your Home’s Thermostat is Malfunctioning

 You can test the responsiveness of your thermostat by changing the temperature setting.
 Move the temperature up or down by 5 degrees to see if either the cooling system or the heating system turns on.
 If this triggers the heating or cooling to come on, that means your thermostat is responsive and probably functioning properly.
 It might be more accurate if you do the following.

 If it is winter, you should test the responsiveness by moving the temperature up by 5 degrees to see if the thermostat will increase the heat.
 If it is summertime, move the temperature setting down by 5 degrees.
-If the cooling system starts to lower the temperature, then your thermostat is working.
+You can tell your thermostat is working it the temperature starts to drop.

 If nothing changes when you make these adjustments, the problem probably lies with the thermostat.